kauefraga/ping-pong/README.md

 - A classic game with all the implementations you would expect.
 - Player versus Computer (simple AI algorithm).
-- Player versus Player (wasd and arrows).
+- Player versus Player (ws and arrows).
 - A ball that moves faster than your reflex.
 - A dead-simple score implementation.
 - It's written in C++, so it's blazingly fast!
-- Memory RAM?
+- It's very lightweight.
 It is consuming around 25MB!!

 ## ⬇️ Getting Started